julianlam/feps/fep/8c13/fep-8c13.md

 ### Backward compatibility

-The `context` field and the proofs are additive: servers that don't understand them ignore them harmlessly.
+The `contextHistory` field and the proofs are additive: servers that don't understand them ignore them harmlessly, while FEP-f228 servers obtain a usable thread from `context`.
 Such legacy servers can still receive forwarded replies and reply into a thread (their reply reaches the directly addressed author), but they cannot originate or relay integrity-protected context fan-out.

 ### Applicability across visibility classes